M.A. Courses

 Description: The language and poetic techniques.
 Focus on The Canterbury Tales, its cultural background and its continental influences.
 Study of the shorter poems.

-ENGL 6428 Nineteenth-Century-American Romanticism and Transcendentalism
+INGL 6428 Nineteenth-Century-American Romanticism and Transcendentalism

 Credit hours: 3